Magic Castle: History

+On April 7, 2026, the Los Angeles Fire Department responded to a fire near the building's roof.

 Description

 The lobby of the Castle has no visible doors to the interior, and visitors must say a secret phrase to a sculpture of an owl to gain access, exposing the entrance to the club.
 Five magic performances are showcased each night, spread across three theaters: the Close-up Gallery, the Parlour of Prestidigitation, and a large stage in the Palace of Mystery.
 On weekends additional performances are added in the Peller Theatre as well as Hat and Hare Pub and W.C.
 Fields Bar.
 Informal performance areas near the five bars give magician members the space for impromptu magic for guests and other patrons.
 In the music room, a piano is played by invisible "Irma", the Castle's "resident ghost," who takes musical requests.
 In addition, there are regular Houdini séances at the castle in the Houdini Séance room.

-A members-only library located in the lower part of the Castle has an extensive collection of books, videos, and memorabilia, including first-edition books on magic in English dating back to 1584, (and) original magic effects used to design the apparitions in the Haunted Mansion at Disneyland.
+A members-only library located in the lower part of the Castle has an extensive collection of books, videos, and memorabilia, including first-edition books on magic in English dating back to 1584, and original magic effects used to design the apparitions in the Haunted Mansion at Disneyland.

 Those under 21 years of age are not permitted during evening performances.
 However, on Saturdays and Sundays, the Castle hosts an "all-ages" brunch and performances which are open to members and their guests, including those under the age of 21.
 During brunch, the Castle's "Junior Members" (ranging in age from 13 to 20 years old) perform in the Close-up Gallery.